 Sensory activities are such a fun way to help little ones explore and learn.

 George and I had a little time while Henry was at school, so we decided to discover color mixing with a fun sensory activity!

 This one is pretty simple.
 It’s just shaving cream on a baking sheet.

-I added food coloring in orange, red and yellow to add some color for Halloween!
+I added food coloring in orange, red, and yellow to add some Halloween spirit!

 George was very hesitant to touch it at first.
 Until he held out his hand and I squirted the shaving cream directly in his hand, he wouldn’t touch what was in the pan.